corey-mitchell/React-MVC-Boilerplate/README.md

     yarn install
     ```

-4. After you API's dependencies are installed, it's time to install your Client server's dependencies.
+4. After your API's dependencies are installed, it's time to install your Client server's dependencies.
 To do so, cd into the client folder and run yarn install again.
 Like so:

     ```
     cd client